 The following morning we drove to Poas Volcano, but the visibility in the park was next to zero and most trails including the crater lookout were closed.
 We drove back to San Jose, dropped the girls off at the airport and headed to Alajuela.

 With only the three of us left for the last few days of the road trip our itinerary became much more relaxed and the next morning we decided to give Poas Volcano another chance.
 This time the trails were open, but when we reached the crater lookout all we could see was a white wall of fog.
-But just as we were about to turn around the clouds lifted and we had a few minutes of the clear view of the rugged rocks and the sulfurous lake in the middle of the crater.
+But just as we were about to turn around the clouds lifted and we had a few minutes of clear view of the rugged rocks and the sulphurous lake in the middle of the crater.

 READ MORE: 25 Landmarks in Costa Rica to Add to Your Bucket List